PGY2: Internal Medicine (UC Medical Center)

 The PGY2 Internal Medicine program structure is based on clinical learning experiences evaluating objectives that align with Competency Areas R1, R2, and R3.

 Required learning experiences are completed within the Department of Internal Medicine.
-The PGY2 resident will have the opportunity to select up to four elective learning experiences to complete during over a 3-month period that may include other specialty areas.
-Clinical interest areas will be aligned with other requirements of the residency program including drug policy, residency project, leadership, and education when possible.
+The PGY2 resident will have the opportunity to select up to four elective learning experiences to complete during a 3-month period, which may include other specialty areas.
+Clinical interest areas will be aligned with other requirements of the residency program, including drug policy, residency project, leadership, and education, when possible.

 Required Elective